-My thoughts wandered to David, the boy, the army commander, the king who faced seemingly insurmountable challenges that would lead any man to madness or if sane, take one’s life just to get away from the demons that chased him day and night.
+As I sat there, my thoughts wandered to David, the boy, the army commander, the king who faced seemingly insurmountable challenges that would lead any man to madness or if sane, take one’s life just to get away from the demons that chased him day and night.
 Constantly his life was under threat from Saul.
 He was paid with accusations, threats and continuous attempts on his life for his unwavering loyalty to his king and family.
 Yet he writes only of the goodness of God in Psalms 23.
 The Bible says God has planted eternity in the human heart, but even so, people cannot see the whole scope of God’s work from beginning to end.
 David, the hunted dog, had one thing going for him - FAITH in a God who anointed him the king of Israel at a time when his own family and others discounted him as a naive, inexperienced young man.
-So in his old age, towards the end of his life, when he looked back upon his life's journey, he saw God’s righteous right hand that upheld him in the darkest hours of his life and he said, “The Lord is my Shepherd and I shall not want...
+So in his old age, towards the end of his life, when he looked back upon his life's journey, he saw God’s righteous right hand that upheld him in the darkest hours of his life and he said, “The Lord is my Shepherd and I shall not want...”

 I pray that God will give us faith in our darkest hours and know that he's got us covered.